-The mission of the Rocky Flats Stewardship Council is to provide continuing local oversight of activities at the Rocky Flats site and to ensure local government and community interests are met with regards to long-term stewardship of residual contamination and refuge management.
-The mission also includes providing a forum to track issues related to former site employees and to provide an ongoing mechanism to maintain public knowledge of Rocky Flats, including educating successive generations of ongoing needs and responsibilities regarding contaminant management and refuge management.
+The mission of the Rocky Flats Stewardship Council is to provide continuing local engagement on activities at the Rocky Flats site regarding long-term stewardship of residual contamination and refuge management.
+The mission also includes providing a forum to track issues related to former site employees and to provide an ongoing mechanism to help maintain public knowledge of Rocky Flats regarding contaminant management and refuge management.